martapignatelli/real-function-optimization/README.md

 If you encounter an error such as `cmake: command not found`, you can run `sudo apt install cmake` if you are on Debian, Ubuntu, Linux Mint and related distributions (similar commands can be found online for other distributions).

-You must have TTB Library installed on your machine, since the execution of elementwise operations is run in parallel using [TBB Library](https://github.com/uxlfoundation/oneTBB).
+You must have TTB (Runtime) Library installed on your machine, since the execution of elementwise operations is run in parallel using [TBB Library](https://github.com/uxlfoundation/oneTBB).
 For instance, if you're on Debian (...) you could run the following command in the terminal.
 ```bash
 sudo apt update
 sudo apt install libtbb-dev